ZiXian92/CAP_calculator/README.txt

 * It is recommended to save your progress each time you enter new data correctly.

-To launch the program, double-click on the .jar file.
+To launch the program, open Command Prompt(for Windows users) or Terminal(for Linux users).
+Change the directory to the directory where the .class files are located.
+Run "java CAP_calculator" to execute the program.

 On 1st launch, usrlist.dat is empty.
 Thus a prompt will appear for creating a new user.